redhat-openshift-ecosystem/certification-releases/4.9/ga/troubleshooting.md

 Failures at this step are uncommon.
 If you do experience a failure or error at this step, contact Red Hat Support.

 ## <a id="generate-index"></a>generate-index
 Failures at this step are uncommon.

+If you are updating your Operator to be compatible with OpenShift v4.9, and your Operator was previously removed from the 4.9 Operator index, be sure you are following the guidance outlined [here](https://connect.redhat.com/blog/updating-operators-openshift-49).
+A common cause of error is to use 'replaces' to replace a version of your Operator that was removed from the index.

-If you do experience a failure or error at this step, contact Red Hat Support.
+If you still experience a failure or error at this step, contact Red Hat Support.

 ## <a id="make-bundle-repo-public"></a>make-bundle-repo-public
 Failures at this step are uncommon.
 If you do experience a failure or error at this step, contact Red Hat Support.